 You can employ inbound marketing and inbound sales tactics using through channel marketing automation to generate demand in a way that attracts customers and overcomes the most common barrier to getting specified.
 Below we will break down the specific ways to improve pull through sales from contractors and builders as well as from end consumers.

 Employing Pull Through Sales Tactics in the Building Materials Market

 To get your construction materials specified by more builders, architects, and contractors, they need a reason to be drawn towards your materials and products, because it has to be the least risky, most rewarding option for them.
 You can have the best relationship in the world with your dealers or distributors and still have trouble moving your product off the shelves if they don’t see the benefit of selling your product over others.

-This happens because while a dealer or distributor may prefer your product, if the builder or contractor doesn’t like installing it or receives complaints from their customers about the product performance, then a manufacturer will struggle to move the product through distributors and dealers.
+This happens because while a dealer or distributor may prefer your product, if the builder or contractor doesn’t like installing it or receives complaints from their customers about the product performance, then a manufacturer will struggle to move the product through distributors and dealers (and distributors and dealers won't want to carry your product).
 For this reason, manufacturers need to dedicate time driving demand directly from builders and contractors, because a builder or contractor who loves a product will add it to their “go-to” list of default products to specify in new construction projects.

-Learn more about the purchase motivations of builders, contractors, property owners, facilities managers, and DIYers below:
+Learn more about the purchase motivations of builders, contractors, property owners, facilities managers, and DIYers.

 How to Increase Pull Through Sales from Contractors

 To generate pull through sales from builders and contractors, you need to reduce their risk of using your product.
 It’s human nature to keep doing the same thing you’ve always done, and continue using the same product or material you’ve always used.